Tea Towel vs Dish Towel: Are They Any Different?

 • Cotton: Absorbent, strong, and durable, these tightly woven fibres are soft and do not leave lint upon rubbing.

-What is a Towel?
+What is a Tea Towel?

 A tea towel is a lightweight, absorbent cloth made of linen or cotton, used primarily for drying dishes and hands in the kitchen.
 These towels now also come in cotton and different sizes, shapes, and types – plain, rectangle, square, fancy, small, and big.